 narrated by Erin deWard and Noah Michael Levine

-In general, I liked the way this MC was portrayed.
+In general, I liked the way the No Prisoners MC was portrayed.
 I suppose you could say that this is an MC series for beginners.
-If you don’t want all-out criminals and are a bit wimpy about brutal violence, but like your manly man, bikes and tats, then this series is a very good choice!
+If you don’t want all-out criminals and are a bit wimpy about brutal violence, but like your manly man, bikes, and tats, then this series is a very good choice!

-The women, both Emily, the main character of this book, as well as Lila from the first part of the series, are strong independent women with a job, a life and ethics.
+The women, both Emily, the main character of this book, as well as Lila from the first part of the series, are strong, independent women with a job, a life, and morals.
 While Emily’s initial decision that gets her into the entire mess (namely: trying to solve a big problem herself without the help of the police or – later – Jester) falls pretty solidly into the realm of “stupid decision”, she’s generally a likable straight-forward character.

 Erin deWard’s narration was great.
 Her voice acting and intonations were very good and I liked how her voice painted the picture of Emily.
 Noah Michael Levine’s narration was very captivating as well, with one “but”.
 Jester laughs quite often and the way Noah Michael Levine gave back the laughing with a deep “HA-HA” didn’t sound very natural.
-I would have preferred a more huffing kind of, real, short laugh, if you want to act it out at all.
+I would have preferred a more huffing, kind of real, short laugh if you want to act it out at all.
 When he had only one line in Emily’s PoV chapters I felt his intonation wasn’t always on point.
-Sometimes they seemed a bit off compared to how Jester or whoever was supposed to say the line.
-But since duet narration is so rare it might have been down to that.
+But I suppose that’s the tricky bit about duet narration.

 I have to say that now that I’m done with the book I kind of miss the characters.
-They were all portrayed in a way that made them seem like a really great group of people and I’m pretty sure I will pick up more of this series and maybe check out other Lilly Atlas books.
-So overall I can recommend this audiobook series if you want to try out an MC romance or are already an MC fan.
+They were all portrayed in a way that made them seem like a really great group of people.
+And I’m pretty sure I will pick up more of the No Prisoners MC series and maybe check out other Lilly Atlas books.
+So overall I can recommend this audiobook series if you want to try out an MC Romance or are already an MC fan.